bennn/inheritance-cycles/README.md

 Cycles
 ======
-Analyzes the interitance hierarcy of some java code and identifies all cycles.
+Analyzes the interitance hierarcy of some java code and prints out all the cycles.

 Install
 -------